gmrock/gmrock.github.io/_posts/2023-01-11-Flashing-SONOFF-Zigbee-Dongle-Plus-E.md

 ### Why flash firmware:
 - upgrade
-- to use a different (opensource) option
+- alternate (opensource) option
 - convert a Zigbee coordinator into a Zigbee router (this was my use case)

-Apparently, the [SonOff Zigbee dongle plus E](https://sonoff.tech/product/gateway-and-sensors/sonoff-zigbee-3-0-usb-dongle-plus-e/){:target="_blank"} acts as a very good router (I have just started using it as router and so far it's reliable).
+Apparently, the [SonOff Zigbee dongle plus E](https://sonoff.tech/product/gateway-and-sensors/sonoff-zigbee-3-0-usb-dongle-plus-e/){:target="_blank"} acts as a very good router (I have started using it as router and so far it's reliable).

 <br/>
 #### Step 1:
-Download the router firmware (also provided coordinator firmware link incase you want to reflash the coordinator firmware)
+Download the router firmware
 * [SonOff Zigbee dongle plus E](https://sonoff.tech/product/gateway-and-sensors/sonoff-zigbee-3-0-usb-dongle-plus-e/){:target="_blank"} **router** firmware: https://github.com/itead/Sonoff_Zigbee_Dongle_Firmware/tree/master/Dongle-E/Router
-* [SonOff Zigbee dongle plus E](https://sonoff.tech/product/gateway-and-sensors/sonoff-zigbee-3-0-usb-dongle-plus-e/){:target="_blank"} **coordinator** firmware: https://github.com/itead/Sonoff_Zigbee_Dongle_Firmware/tree/master/Dongle-E/NCP
+* [SonOff Zigbee dongle plus E](https://sonoff.tech/product/gateway-and-sensors/sonoff-zigbee-3-0-usb-dongle-plus-e/){:target="_blank"} **coordinator** firmware: https://github.com/itead/Sonoff_Zigbee_Dongle_Firmware/tree/master/Dongle-E/NCP (incase you want to reflash the coordinator firmware)

 <br/>
 #### Step 2:
 Unscrew [SonOff Zigbee dongle plus E](https://sonoff.tech/product/gateway-and-sensors/sonoff-zigbee-3-0-usb-dongle-plus-e/){:target="_blank"}'s case.
-Will need to only unscrew the 2 screws which are on the side of the USB port.
-This is to get access to the boot button.
+You will only need to unscrew the 2 screws that are on the side of the USB port.
+This is to get access to the boot button on the board.

 ![boot](https://raw.githubusercontent.com/gmrock/gmrock.github.io/main/media/C51079D8-DC05-4C04-B209-061AA596CF41.jpeg)

 <br/>
 #### Step 3:
 Download and install [minicom](https://packages.debian.org/sid/minicom){:target="_blank"}.
 There are other tools that can also be used such as
 [coolterm](https://freeware.the-meiers.org/).
-If using `coolterm` on MAC OS make sure you take care of steps detailed below `For MAC OS`.
+If using `coolterm` execute the steps detailed below under `For MAC OS`.

-**For linux OS:**
+**For Linux OS:**
 * run the below command:**
 ```
 sudo apt-get install minicom
 ```
-minicom has a dependency on [lrzsz](https://www.ohse.de/uwe/software/lrzsz.html){:target="_blank"} which is needed for XMODEM,YMODEM and ZMODEM communication.
+[minicom](https://packages.debian.org/sid/minicom){:target="_blank"} has a dependency on [lrzsz](https://www.ohse.de/uwe/software/lrzsz.html){:target="_blank"}. `lrzsz` is needed for XMODEM,YMODEM and ZMODEM communication.
 On linux platform, when minicom is installed using above command, this dependency is automatically installed.
 However, on MAC OS, this dependency is not installed with minicom.
 Follow the below steps to install minicom and the dependency on MAC OS.

 **For MAC OS:**
 * run the below command to install minicom: